 Water Levels - if the water level is too high or too low then skimmers and pumps might not work properly and it could cause damage.

 PH Levels - make sure to check these levels regularly to ensure that the water is at the proper PH so that it inhibits algae growth but isn't toxic to your guests.

 Visually Inspect Your Plumbing - look for cracks, noises, strange odors, unexpected vibrations, and of course water where it shouldn't be.
 These could all be signs of potential issues that you will want to address immediately.

 Clean Your Filters and Check the Water for Debris Before Swimming - depending on where you live, sometimes snakes, lizards, mice, frogs and other animals can get stuck in the filters so beware when you open them.
 Additionally, you'll always want to keep it clear of any other debris that might have fallen into the pool such as leaves and twigs.
 If you live in a desert climate, you might want to be extra diligent to check the water since you never know what you might find.
 For instance, my friend in San Diego found that scorpion in his pool this week while floating around!

-Skim the Top of Your Pool Before Entering - While the Polaris 9650iQ Sport does a great job of taking care of the underwater parts of your pool, you will still need to skim the top to get rid of leaves and flower petals that might have blown in but not sunk to the bottom of the pool.
+Skim the Top of Your Pool Before Entering - While automatic pool cleaners great job of taking care of the underwater parts of your pool, you will still need to skim the top to get rid of leaves and flower petals that might have blown in but not sunk to the bottom of the pool.

 Visually Inspect Your Decking and Pool Surfaces - You'll want to make sure to keep and eye open for any cracks or discolorations in the tile or concrete as these may require attention.